HypeCrazed/NetworkResetter/README.md

 Reset your Wi-Fi or Ethernet adapter in a single click!

 ## Configuration
 To choose between Wi-Fi and Ethernet, open the `config.json` file and set the one you want to reset to `true`, and the other to `false`.
+(The default is Wi-Fi)

 ## Download the latest version